 - a tendency to ask intrusive questions to people that they have just met

 - other behaviors that show a lack of inhibition

 Having dissociative identity disorder (DID) involves having at least two distinct personality states.
 Medical experts previously referred to the condition as multiple personality disorder.

-Still, researchers do not yet fully understand the causes of dissociative conditions.
+However, researchers do not yet fully understand the causes of dissociative conditions, and it is a controversial diagnosis.
 Some theories suggest that they may develop after sexual or emotional abuse in childhood.

 DID affects 1–3% of the population, but the general symptoms of dissociation are more common.

 A person with DID is unaware of their alter personalities, or “alters.”
 The “primary” personality only realizes that they have lost time — during which the alters were present.
 There is also a loss of sense of self in the moment for the primary personality.